 Herbalism is used in conjunction with spirit healing to facilitate recovery.
 All Shamans are herbalists.

 Dreamwork or dream interpretation is another Shamanic tool to assist with healing.
 Shamans will listen to the dreamer's dream, sometimes for several days, until they fully connect with it.
 Then they will dream the dream themselves and resolve the conflict to the highest good of the dreamer.
 This again is a difficult task and requires rigorous training by the Shaman in his or her apprenticeship to accomplish.

 Soul leading is another important function of a Shaman and Shamanism.
 This is the process in which the Shaman will escort the newly dead to their place in the Otherworld.
-This is done because the Shaman who is familiar and a frequent visitor to the Otherworld will be able to find the “soul” its proper place.
+This is because the Shaman who is familiar and a frequent visitor to the Otherworld will be able to find the "soul" its proper place.

 Not all Shamans are all of the above but a good Shaman is all this and more.
 What a Shaman is according to Eliade is a "Master of the Ecstatic."
 This is true for it is in the mastery of the ecstatic that the Shaman garners his or her power.

 Each of us has one or more of these gifts buried somewhere inside our spirits.
 It is your gift, your right, actually your calling to find the gift, study the gift, gain power over the gift or gifts and use the gift to heal yourself and others.
 Can you imagine how beautiful this world would be if each of us took responsibility for the gifts we were given?
-Who would be left sick? r poor?
+Who would be left sick? or poor?

 Bring back the harmony in your life